genesisdotre/lightning-network-cant-be-evil-streaming-payment/README.md

 ### Spontaneus payments (WIP)

-Currently there is no “force push” to a trigger payment, need to hav invoice first.
+Currently there is no “force push” to a trigger payment, need to have invoice first.

 Check this out: https://github.com/lightningnetwork/lnd/pull/2455